youbingchenyoubing/datastruct/readme.txt

 new github
-the file is contains of new idea
+the file is contains idea of data struct ......